Trans at Princeton Resources

 Some transgender and gender non-conforming students may have an urgent or safety need for a private bathroom or single-occupancy bathroom near their room.
 In this case, students must meet Housing deadlines for the pre-draw bathroom process.
 These students will be granted housing, but they may not get their first choice of room or number of roommates.

-Request for Access to Single-Use Bathroom (pre-draw process)
+Request for Access to Single-User Bathroom (Pre-Draw Process)

-The University understands that some students may have a safety need for a private bathroom or single-occupancy bathroom near their room.
-In this case, students may apply for this in advance of the regular room draw process.
-Please note that this is not for a medical condition.
+The University understands that some students may have a privacy need for a single-occupancy bathroom near their room.
+In this case, students may apply for a bathroom adjustment in advance of the regular room draw process.
+Please note that this is not for medical conditions, which are met through the medical accommodation application process, or for requesting supportive measures from the University Office of Gender Equity and Title IX Administration.

-Students are advised that people with disabilities and medical needs may also be seeking these room types
+The student will be advised that people with disabilities and medical accommodations are also seeking these rooms, and the availability of particular room configurations may be limited.

-Students are advised that if they qualify, they will be granted housing through this process, but they may not get their first choice of room or bathroom type (semi-private or private).
+The student will be advised that if they qualify, and Student Housing has appropriate housing resources available, they will be granted housing through this process, but they may not get their first choice of room or bathroom type (semi-private, private, or gender-inclusive).

-Final decisions will be made by the Associate Director for Student Housing and the Assistant Dean of Undergraduate Students, with input from the Director of the Gender + Sexuality Resource Center.
+After meeting with student applicants, the Director of the GSRC will meet with the Associate Director for Student Housing to discuss student needs.
+Final decisions will be made by the Associate Director for Student Housing, with input from the Director of the Gender + Sexuality Resource Center.

 Assignments will be made prior to Room Draw.